 Use teleconverters to take photos from a distance when you need more zoom power than your lens offers.
 A 2x teleconverter will double the focal length of your lens, turning your 200mm into 400mm!

 This makes them perfect for photographing wildlife.
-As subjects tend to be super far away and you don’t want to spook your subject.
+Subjects tend to be super far away, and you don’t want to spook your subject.

 Another excellent use for teleconverters is to capture sporting events.
 They allow you to get close to the action without getting in harm’s way.

-The teleconverter and extension tube are two different lens accessories that both increase the camera’s focal length.
-They work in very different ways, so photographers need to understand when they should use each one.
+The teleconverter and extension tube are two different lens accessories that increase the camera’s focal length.
+They work in very different ways, so photographers need to understand when to use each one.